Hypoglycemia Diet Plan: Best & Worst Foods to Manage it Well

 Do Add Dairy Products

-Dairy products are rich in carbs, proteins, vitamins, minerals that help in balancing blood sugar levels.
+Dairy products are rich in carbs, proteins, vitamins, and minerals that help in balancing blood sugar levels.
 It includes:

 • Milk